 Awesome Las Vegas to Zion National Park Road Trip

-Las Vegas is one of the most convenient fly and drive cities for road tripping national parks and public lands in the United States.
-It’s ideal for exploring other areas in Nevada and for visiting Arizona, California and Utah.
-One of the most scenic and easy road trip routes is driving from Las Vegas to Zion National Park.
-This drive is full of unique, desert landscapes and all kinds of interesting things to do along the way.
-Plus, it’s ideal for first-time road trippers, families and solo travelers.
+Las Vegas is one of the best fly-in and drive cities for road-tripping national parks and public lands in the western United States.
+From here it’s easy to explore Nevada, Arizona, California and Utah.
+Among the most scenic – and simplest – road trip routes is the drive from Las Vegas to Zion National Park.
+Along the way you’ll find countless things to do.
+Plus, it’s the ideal adventure for first-time road trippers, families and solo travelers.

 Las Vegas to Zion National Park

-Las Vegas, and southern Nevada, are two of my personal favorite areas to visit and road trip from in the United States.
-I’ve road tripped to, at least, seven national parks from Las Vegas and driven this route from Las Vegas to Zion National Park multiple times, solo, and with my daughter who lives in Nevada.
+Southern Nevada and Utah are two of my favorites areas for exploring and road tripping in the United States.
+Since my daughter lives in Nevada I’ve been able to road trip to at least seven national parks from Las Vegas.
+And I’ve driven this route from Las Vegas to Zion National Park with her and by myself multiple times.

 How Long Does it Take to Drive From Las Vegas to Zion?

-The quickest route to Zion National Park from Las Vegas on Interstate-15 is approximately 160 miles on and takes around two and a half hours with no stops.
-The alternate Lake Mead itinerary is approximately 180 miles and should take around 3 hours and 15 minutes, without stopping.
-But I promise you’ll want to stop often so plan on some extra time.
+Interstate 15 to Zion National Park from Las Vegas is about 160 miles and takes approximately two and a half hours with no stops.
+If you really want to get the most of this itinerary then an alternate, slower-paced route through Lake Mead National Recreation area is what I recommend.
+That route is about 180 miles and takes around 3 hours and 15 minutes, without stopping.

-Both of the routes could easily be done in a day.
-Two days would be best and three days should give you plenty of time to add in a few other stops and places in southern Nevada and Utah.
-You can use the map down below to get a better visual of the route and activities.
+Either of these road trip routes could be done in a day but two days would be best and three days will give you plenty of time to add a few other stops and places in southern Nevada and Utah.
+Check out the Google Map below for a better visual of the route and activities.

-There’s a wide variety of places and activities that could be included in this Las Vegas to Zion National Park itinerary, but the stops listed below are some of my top recommendations.
-As you’ll notice, this route is highly customizable based on your preferences and interests
+Also, it should be said that there are tons of places and experiences you could add to a Las Vegas to Zion National Park itinerary, but the stops below are some of my top recommendations – and favorites.
+As you’ll see, this route is easy to customize based on your interests and travel style.

 Las Vegas to Zion Road Trip Stops